Here are 10 ways to teach pre-school and primary school aged children about money.

 3. You often have to wait before you buy something: Patience and waiting - two things most young children struggle with.
 When it comes to money though, it’s important that children begin to realise they can’t always buy what they want, when they want.
 Sometimes they have to save, and that takes time.

 4. You get money by working: The first step in children understanding the value of money is that it doesn’t simply appear.
 Explaining how you earn money, by going out to work for example, is a great starting point.

 5. Money should be kept somewhere safe: Set up a bank account with your child and talk about money needing to be kept secure.

 6. Earning money: You may want to consider giving your child pocket money, potentially as a reward for completing chores or other tasks.
 It helps them realise that they need to earn money rather than expecting it to be handed to them.

 7. Saving up is important: Setting a savings goal for something they really want encourages children to cut down spontaneous spending in favour of sensible saving.
 Help your child figure out how long it will take them to save for something.
 It’s a great motivation to help them work towards their goal.

 8. Different ways to pay for things: Cash isn’t always exchanged when something is purchased and children need to be aware of this.
 So when you next use Tap & Pay, or download an app in front of your child, explain what’s happening.
-It'll help them better understand how to use their bank card/ Keycard if they have one.
-And make sure you log on to your bank account and show them that the money’s gone out of your account as a result.
+It'll help them better understand how to use credit and debit cards when they have one.
+Log on to your bank account and show them that the money has gone out of your account as a result.